 The WCF’s Ghanaian partners, members of the National Coalition for Proper Human Sexual Rights and Family, also reportedly paid “courtesy calls” at the residences of former presidents John Kufuor and John Mahama (who is also a 2020 election candidate), and Sheikh Osmanu Nuhu Sharubutu, to personally invite them to the summit.

 Islamophobia and white nationalism

 However, other Ghanaian civil society activists raised concerns about the WCF’s links to people accused of promoting Islamophobia or white nationalist views.

 The WCF’s long-time communications director, Don Feder, once called for “Islam control”, and also criticised a campaign to put African-American abolitionist Harriet Tubman on a $20 bill, saying “it was white males who ended slavery”.

-A previous openDemocracy investigation meanwhile revealed close coordination between the WCF’s partner CitizenGo, listed as a sponsor of the Accra event, and the new far-right Vox party that’s been accused of promoting Islamophobia in Spain.
+A previous openDemocracy investigation revealed close coordination between the WCF’s partner CitizenGo, listed as a sponsor of the Accra event, and the new far-Right Vox party, which has been accused of promoting Islamophobia in Spain.